spruceUI/sprigUI/README.md

     - To launch a system using a different core, press X while in that system's game list, then highlight **Retroarch Core** and press left or right to select your new core, then press B to close this menu and return to the game list.
 This will set that core as the default for all games in that system.
     - To set an override to get a particular game to always use one core, regardlesss of what default you have set: press X while hovering over the game you wish to set the core association for, then change its **Retroarch Core** as described above.
 Then, before going back to the game list, press X or Y. An asterisk will appear next to the **Retroarch Core** text, indicating that the override is set.

+- Wireless connectivity:
     - sprigUI automatically enables wireless ADB and SSH access on boot.
 You can connect to your device using these services by running the following commands from your computer.
         - ADB: `adb connect 192.168.x.x:5555`
         - SSH: `ssh root@192.168.x.x`

 ## Known Issues

+- Pico-8: Audio volume cannot be controlled using the side keys, and can only be manually set in-game by pressing Start -> Options -> Volume.

 ## Special Thanks